mp-balaji/nutrition_analysis_rest_api/README.md

 ### Main Page
-This will be the initial dashboard page, where user will be required to enter signup details that will be stored inside the dbms.Upon submission, users will be redirected to a login page where they can input their usernames and passwords.
+This will be the initial dashboard page, where the user will be required to enter signup details that will be stored inside the Google Cloud SQL Database.
+Upon submission, users will be redirected to a login page where they can input their usernames and passwords.

 Once authenticated, users will be directed to the nutritional analysis page.
 On this page, users are prompted to enter details about ingredients into a designated text input field for further processing and analysis.